 - Any site that leverages Skype Enterprise Voice can retain access and maintain the original phone numbers for the duration of the migration period.

-Due to the Office 365 domain limitation, the first business requirement (phased migration) is the most complex.
-This is because we cannot configure the required domain (elanco.com) within the destination Office 365 tenant until the last users have been migrated.
-This “catch-22” limits the viable options, forcing a mass migration event (not viable) or a creative technical workaround.
+Due to the previously described Office 365 domain limitation, the first and second business requirements (domain retention and phased migration) create a conflict.
+This is because the required destination domain (company.com) can not be configured within the destination Office 365 tenant until the last user has been migrated.
+This “catch-22” limits the viable migration options, positioning a mass migration event (not desirable) or forcing some creative technical workarounds.

 “With a cloud-based software platform, Binary Tree makes it easy to unify and move users between two or more Office 365 tenants to support mergers or long-term multi-tenant coexistence.”

-The word “easy” is definitely relative, however, through a comprehensive proof of concept, we validated that the Power365 Platform could help facilitate the migration, as well as enable coexistence.
-The diagram below highlights our migration architecture.
+The word “easy” is definitely relative, however, I have validated that the Power365 Platform could facilitate this type of migration, as well as enable coexistence (where required).
+As a result, the diagram below highlights a potential migration architecture.

-The Power365 Platform and ShareGate are used to migrate and synchronise all email, calendars, address books and content between the two Office 365 tenants (and other source locations).
-This is achieved by pre-positioning data ahead of the user migrations, followed by a delta synchronisation to ensure the latest state is available.
+The Power365 Platform and ShareGate would be used to migrate and synchronise all email, calendars, address books and content between the two Office 365 tenants (including other source locations).
+This would be achieved by pre-positioning data ahead of the user migrations, followed by a delta synchronisation to guarantee the latest state.

-The data synchronisation itself is relatively simple (although time-consuming).
-The real challenge relates to permissions, which must also be replicated, mapping each user (via a unique identifier) in the source and destination Office 365 tenants.
-This process is prone to error, but assuming the “owner” of the data (file/folder/group) is accurate, retrospectively reassigning the correct permissions should be a trivial task.
+The data synchronisation itself would be relatively simple (although time-consuming).
+The real challenge relates to permissions, which would also need to be replicated, mapping each user (via a unique identifier) in the source and destination Office 365 tenants.
+This process would be prone to error, but assuming the “owner” of the data (file/folder/group) is accurate, retrospectively reassigning the correct permissions should be a trivial task.

-As highlighted in the diagram, the architecture leverages two domains, the source Office 365 tenant retains the original domain (elanco.com).
-The destination Office 365 tenant is configured with a new domain (elancoah.com).
-This approach mitigates the Office 365 domain limitation, however, has ramifications for any user operating within the destination Office 365 tenant.
+As highlighted in the diagram, the architecture would leverage two domains, the source Office 365 tenant retains the original domain (company.com).
+The destination Office 365 tenant would be configured with a new domain (newcompany.com).
+This approach would mitigate the Office 365 domain limitation, however, has ramifications for any user operating within the destination Office 365 tenant.

-To ensure a seamless experience for all users and the recipients of any email, a re-write service is leveraged, which ensures all outbound email from the destination Office 365 tenant is sent as the original domain (elanco.com).
-Additionally, any inbound email to the original domain (elanco.com) is automatically forwarded to the destination Office 365 tenant.
+To ensure a seamless experience for all users and the recipients of any email, a re-write service would be leveraged, which ensures all outbound email from the destination Office 365 tenant would be sent under the original domain (company.com).
+Additionally, any inbound email to the original domain (compnay.com) would be automatically forwarded to the destination Office 365 tenant.
 Therefore, the migration should be transparent to all users and the recipients of any emails, protecting the brand and ensuring business continuity.

-Collaboration is achieved via federation between Skype for Business (source) and Teams (destination).
-Therefore, regardless of the migration-state (pre/post-migration), users can still interact via instant messaging, VoIP, etc.
+Collaboration would be achieved via federation between Skype for Business and/or Teams (source) and Teams (destination).
+This assumes Skype for Business would be fully replaced by Teams (as per the product direction from Microsoft).
+Therefore, regardless of the migration-state (pre/post-migration), users would still be able to interact via instant messaging, VoIP, etc.

-Finally, once the last user has been migrated, the domain in the source Office 365 tenant can be released and transferred to the destination Office 365 tenant.
+Finally, once the last user had been migrated, the required domain in the source Office 365 tenant could be released and transferred to the destination Office 365 tenant.

-Global Address List (GAL): Ideally, the Global Address List (GAL) in the source and destination Office 365 tenants must be updated and synchronised ahead of any user migrations.
-If this is not complete, users will be forced to manually look-up and input email addresses.
+Global Address List (GAL): Ideally, the Global Address List (GAL) in the source and destination Office 365 tenants would need to be updated and synchronised ahead of any user migration.
+If not, users would be forced to manually look-up and input email addresses.

-Personal Assistants: Although the architecture we have defined enables a phased migration, there are still fixed dependencies between specific user groups.
-For example, if a personal assistant is migrated separately from their team, they will temporarily lose access to any delegated email, calendaring, etc.
+Personal Assistants: Although the defined approach/architecture enables a phased migration, there would still be fixed dependencies between specific user groups.
+For example, if a personal assistant were to be migrated separately from their team, they would temporarily lose access to any delegated email, calendaring, etc.

-Orphaned Meetings: Due to the nature in which data is copied between Office 365 tenants, certain historical re-occurring meetings may become orphaned (no ability to update).
-In this scenario, if the meeting needs to be modified, it would need to be recreated.
+Orphaned Meetings: Due to the nature in which data would be copied between Office 365 tenants, certain historical re-occurring meetings may become orphaned (no ability to update).
+In this scenario, if the meeting needed to be modified, it would need to be recreated.
 The impact of this consideration should naturally reduce over time.

-Through our evaluation with World Wide Technology (WWT), we identified multiple options to migrate between two Office 365 tenants.
-Unfortunately, we concluded that there is no “perfect” option, each having their own list of positives, negatives and risks.
+There are multiple options that could be considered when attempting to migrate between two Office 365 tenants.
+Unfortunately, though my analysis, I have concluded that there is no “perfect” option, each having their own list of positives, negatives and risks.

-Driven by our desire to enable a phased migration, our chosen architecture is technically complex, requiring administrative level access to the source and destination (Office 365 and Active Directory), as well as introducing temporary middleware (adding cost).
+As highlighted, the likely business requirement to support a phased migration results in a technically complex approach/architecture, requiring administrative level access to the source and destination (Office 365 and Active Directory), as well as introduces temporary middleware (adding cost).

-If you are planning or have experience migrating between two Office 365 tenants, we would be very interested to hear from you!
-I would also be happy to share our architecture in more detail, as well as our experience as we scale throughout 2020.
+If you are planning or have experience migrating between two Office 365 tenants, I would be very interested to hear from you!
+I would also be happy to share my approach/architecture in more detail.